Press Release

 Facebook Instagram Twitter YouTube LinkedIn

 The State of Colorado is committed to providing equitable access to our services to all Coloradans.
 Our ongoing accessibility effort works towards being in line with the Web Content Accessibility Guidelines (WCAG) version 2.2, level AA criteria.
-We welcome comments on how to improve this website’s accessibility for users with disabilities and for requests for accommodations to any State of Colorado services.
-Please submit questions via this form
+We welcome comments on how to improve this website’s accessibility for users with disabilities and requests for accommodations to any State of Colorado services.
+Please submit questions via this form or email us directly.
+Accessibility requests will receive a response within two business days.
+If you would like to report a traffic incident, please email Public Affairs

 #FFFFFF